 First I want to thank our readers for making this website the most read (Non Commercial) and non funded website in Northern BC.
-We are rapidly approaching half a million website visits.
+We have now passed the half million website visits.
 Thank you very much for making this happen.
 Nobody within the industry knows who we are, we are anonymous, they cannot influence our writing, we write what be believe is the truth, we do not allow others to dictate those terms to us.

 In northwest British Columbia Eco-Radicals are backed by a “billion dollar” American smear campaign to shut down its competition in our part of the province.
 This is worse than David vs Goliath they are using our own citizens against us.